IST407-707/707-lecture-master/6-week6/2-ml-projects.md

 - **Transparency and Documentation**: The availability of detailed documentation describing the data collection methods, data processing steps, and any assumptions or limitations is essential for assessing the data's suitability for your project.

-### Modelling Methods
+### modeling Methods

-While libraries like SciKit Learn provide many different models and tools for assembling them, evaluating their performance, and tuning parameter, the modelling approach taken for any given project involves a variety of high level decisions that inform the use of these tools.
+While libraries like SciKit Learn provide many different models and tools for assembling them, evaluating their performance, and tuning parameter, the modeling approach taken for any given project involves a variety of high level decisions that inform the use of these tools.
 Rarely is it a simple question of SVM vs. Random Forest vs. Deep Learner.
-The modelling method is your overall approach, including many different sub-problems that you should strive to anticipate.
+The modeling method is your overall approach, including many different sub-problems that you should strive to anticipate.

-The process of developing a modelling method is similar to the ML process you are familiar with already, but each of the steps taken are typically more involved than what you encounter with toy problems.
+The process of developing a modeling method is similar to the ML process you are familiar with already, but each of the steps taken are typically more involved than what you encounter with toy problems.

 * **Data Quality and Preparation** In many cases data preparation will include a bit of sleuthing to figure out what the data is about, and enrichment by combining multiple datasets.
 After this, you might need to perform multiple transformations - pivoting categorical columns to create new features, discretizing continuous ranges, turning unstructured data into structured data, dimensionality reduction, clustering, and feature creation.